Grandparents' Day: Philippines

-In the Philippines, Grandparents' Day is celebrated every second Sunday of September.
+In the Philippines, Grandparents' Day is celebrated on the second Sunday of September.
 The country started celebrating this event in 1987.

 Grandparents' Day in the Philippines is also a family day.
 Many commercial establishments organize special events and give special privileges for the elderly people: free concerts, meal discounts, free medical checkups, flowers, etc.

 Poland

 In Poland, "Grandma's Day" (Dzień Babci) was created in 1964 by the Kobieta i Życie magazine, and popularized from 1965 onwards.
 It is celebrated on January 21.
 "Grandpa's Day" (Dzień Dziadka) is celebrated a day later, on January 22.